github/developer.github.com/content/v3/orgs/teams.md

 ## Remove team repository {#remove-team-repo}

-In order to remove a repository from a team, the authenticated user must be an owner of the org that the team is associated with.
-Also, since the Owners team always has access to all repositories in the organization, repositories cannot be removed from the Owners team.
+In order to remove a repository from a team, the authenticated user must have admin access to the repository or be a maintainer of the team.
 NOTE: This does not delete the repository, it just removes it from the team.

     DELETE /teams/:id/repos/:owner/:repo